jrjml/jrjml.github.io/general_library/meeting-room.md

 2. Reservation Guidelines
 	1. Patrons may reserve the meeting room up to one calendar year (365 days) in advance.
-	2. The Library's regularly scheduled events may be reserved by the Library Director should, as a courtesy to patrons, be reserved atleast one calendar year in advance.
+	2. The Library's regularly scheduled events may be reserved by the Library Director, as a courtesy to patrons, atleast one calendar year in advance.

 *Adopted by the J. Robert Jamerson Memorial Library Board of Trustees on December 14, 2000;* *Revised December 18, 2001, APril 18, 2006, November 05, 2012.*